 The trails are calling, and Fleet Feet Folsom Roseville has a Trail Training Program to help you get out there!
 This program has everything - experienced coaches, a goal-based training schedule, and weekly runs that will introduce you to many different local trailheads in a safe group setting.
 We will share information on the important components of trail running, fueling, and hydration for the demands of the trail…it’s different than on the road!
 This program is meant for anyone from the beginning runner to the experienced runner who may just want to escape the pounding of the pavement and focus on softer terrain and beautiful scenery.

-The training will prepare you for the Cool Moon 13.5 mile race at the end of the training session.
+The training will prepare you for the Peacock Gap 10K and Half Marathon race at the end of the training session.

-- Sunday 7am @ various locations in the Auburn State Rec and Folsom State Rec areas
+- Saturdays 7 am at various locations in the Auburn and Folsom area

-Coaches and special guests will educate you in person and in the weekly emails on topics such as: pre workout warm ups, mobility, nutrition/hydration, how to prepare for race day, injury prevention and more.
+Coaches and special guests will educate you in person and in the weekly emails on topics such as trail safety, mobility, nutrition/hydration, how to prepare for race day, injury prevention, and more.
 They are also a resource and support for you along the way.

 Group Training Atmosphere